Health Insurance 101: Become An Expert to Save Healthcare Dollars

 You can apply for and enroll in this coverage at any time.
 Certain factors will determine if you qualify, such as your age, disability, the size of your family, and your household income.
-If you can't afford Obamacare, you may be eligible for one of these programs.

 What Do the Terms 'Deductible', 'Copay', 'Coinsurance', and 'Out-of-Pocket Limit' Mean?

-Coinsurance is a set percent of the cost of your care; for example, if a special x-ray costs $500, you might have to pay 20 percent, or $100.
+Coinsurance is a set percent of the cost of your care; for example, if a special X-ray costs $500, you might have to pay 20 percent, or $100.
 And don't forget, this might be after any deductible.
 Out-of-pocket limit is the maximum amount you would pay in one year before your insurance starts to pay 100% of your bills.

 What is Covered in the Marketplace Health Insurance Plans?

-Coverage is comprehensive, but can be costly.
+Currently, coverage is comprehensive, but can be costly.
 All plans must cover the essential health benefits, including: